Fairholme, Saskatchewan

 Fairholme is a hamlet in the Canadian province of Saskatchewan.
+Access is from Highway 3.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Fairholme had a population of 20 living in 8 of its 10 total private dwellings, a change of from its 2016 population of 15.
 With a land area of 0.16 km2, it had a population density of in 2021.